Frequently Asked Questions

 Why do prescriptions expire?

-• The eye can change over time and the prescription can change with it.
+The eye can change over time and the prescription can change with it.
 With an expiration the goal is for a patient not to perpetuate having the wrong lenses that might have worked a few years ago.
 With contact lenses it is imperative to monitor the health of the eyes annually due to the fact that contacts can actually cause severe harm to the eyes if they are not fitting correctly.
+Periodic exams minimize negative impacts that may be happening unknowingly to the patient.

 Will I be dilated at my exam?